utahjohnnymontana/DVD-Rip-Prep/README.md

 #### SEGSIZE

 How finely should the script slice the video for analysis?
 The default time of 0.1 effectively instructs ffmpeg to make the smallest possible segments.
 Usually, the smallest that ffmpeg will actually produce is about 1/3 second.
 Small values will catch brief, but real, transitions at the cost of significantly increased processing time.
 Whether those short segments exist in the content you are analyzing is uncertain and whether or not you care about potentially missing a few interlaced frames is a matter of preference.
 If your video has no short segments, you can increase the value for faster mapping.

+SEGSIZE can also be overridden with the command line switch -s.
+So, "-s 1", for example, will trigger SEGSIZE with a value of 1 second without editing the settings.

 #### USERAMDISK